 Why is now the time to advocate for new gun laws?
-On an average day, more than 100 Americans are killed each day by guns, and 200 more are shot and wounded.
+On an average day, 96 Americans are killed by guns, and Americans are 25 times more likely to be killed with a gun than people in other developed nations.
 Mass shootings are on the rise and we are not safe at work, in school, at the movies, or in our houses of worship.
 We have waited too long for Congress to pass common sense public safety legislation that will reduce gun violence and save lives.